TinyWebEx/Localizer/README.md

 * allows (English) HTML [fallbacks](#fallbacks) in the HTML file, but does not require them
 * does not translate whole document via string replacement, but relies on a proper HTML syntax
 * properly sets the ["lang" attribute](https://developer.mozilla.org/docs/Web/HTML/Global_attributes/lang) [of your HTML tag](https://developer.mozilla.org/docs/Web/HTML/Global_attributes#attr-lang), so you can e.g. use the CSS [lang selector](https://developer.mozilla.org/docs/Web/CSS/:lang).
-* supports [including sub-HTML elements in translations](#keeping-child-elements-in-HTML), so you do not need to use HTML replacements
+* supports [including sub-HTML elements in translations](#keeping-child-elements-in-HTML), so you do not need to use HTML replacements, but let translators dynamically place HTML elements such as links

 ## How to use?